sai2499/LinearRegression/README.md

 # Linear Regression
-Refer to the medium post for more details: https://medium.com/@sainarayana2499/simple-linear-regression-73ed6b48c64c
+Refer to the blog on medium for further explaination: https://medium.com/@sainarayana2499/simple-linear-regression-73ed6b48c64c